HCC7952889662/SSTA_Learning/README.md

 The 'fast' mode: the function will directly take N points.
 The 'precise' mode: N had better be power of 2, the function will take 2 points every time, and do (logN/log2) times.
 Argument: N(Integer), mode(string): 'fast' and 'precise', Return Type: None

+## Experimental Functions in PDF Object:
+1. MAX_of_SUM(PDF p2, PDF pc): do the MAX(self,pc) ,MAX(p2,pc) and do the SUM of those 2 max results and return the final result.
+Return Type: PDF Object

+2. SUM_of_MAX(PDF p2, PDF pc): do the SUM(self,pc) ,SUM(p2,pc) and do the MAX of those 2 sum results and return the final result.
+Return Type: PDF Object
+These 2 functions are designed for the experiment in PHASE I project, which is to see whether the results are different in these 2 functions.